UCLALibrary/LBS/README.md

 \dt
 select * from qdb_staff;
 ```

-3. The imported data is from CSV files dumped from the existing reporting system
+---

-4. Test display on Windows Dark Mode to ensure readability
+**The imported data is from CSV files dumped from the existing QDB reporting system**

-5. The fixture file:
+The fixture file:
   - verified current 20220304
   - file was created with the following:
 ```
 python3 manage.py dumpdata --indent 4 --output lbs/qdb/fixtures/sample_data.json
 ```